Luqmaan-io/memory-card-game/README.md

 The following design choices were made with accessability in mind, keeping the site looking attractive as usable.

 ### Colour
+The following colours have been chosen woth accessibility in mind. these colour offer a fun aesthetic for the user to help keep them engaged.
+- Jet black, (#1A1A1A) Text colour.
+- Purple, (#622cd6), Background colour.
+- Light grey, (#f8f8f8), Card colour.

+### Fonts
+Roboto, used for all text on this web page.
+Gives a smooth & modern feel to the website.

 ---